America’s Cup – ETNZ Cleared of Financial Impropriety

 The Parties have agreed to go to mediation on a dispute over whether certain costs of the event should be paid from public funds.

-The process began after MBIE and Auckland Council (as Hosts) were made aware of claims relating to the organisation of the 36th America’s Cup,
+The process began after MBIE and Auckland Council (as Hosts) were made aware of claims relating to the organisation of the 36th America’s Cup.

 These prompted an investigation by forensic accountants Beattie Varley Ltd and triggered an escalation process under the Host Venue Agreement.